Charl-AI/stochastic-caching/README.md

 We perform two sets of experiments: one with the data on a local HDD, and one with the data being read from another machine on the network.

 In all epochs apart from the first, stochastic caching gives a speedup that scales linearly with the percentage of the dataset being cached.
-There is a very small cost in the first epoch (due to filling the cache), but by the end of the second epoch, all experiments had more than compensated for this.
+There is a very small overhead in the first epoch (due to filling the cache), but by the end of the second epoch, the speedup from caching more than compensates for this.

 |          Local HDD          |         Remote data          |
 | :-------------------------: | :--------------------------: |
 | ![](assets/local_sweep.png) | ![](assets/remote_sweep.png) |

-## Reproducing the benchmarks
+## FAQ:

+### How much memory should I allocate to the cache?

+As much as you like!
+The speedup from caching scales linearly with the % of your dataset being cached.

+The shared memory is stored in `/dev/shm` (tmpfs), so this is likely the limiting factor for you.
+We provide a convenience function `get_shm_size` to check how large it is.
+Alternatively, check with `df -h`.

+Most unix-like systems have `/dev/shm` pre-set to 50% of your RAM.
+You can temporarily resize it (e.g. to 128 GiB) by running: `mount -o remount,size=128G /dev/shm`.

+### Does this work with multi-GPU (DDP) training?

+Almost.
+I'll push an update to support it soon.

+### How do I Reproduce the benchmarks?

 If you feel like it, please reproduce these benchmarks on your setup!